Middlesex County, New Jersey: Geography and climate

 Bisected by the Raritan River, the county is topographically typical of Central Jersey in that it is largely flat.
 The majority of the county is located on the inner coastal plain, with the remainder of the county being located on the Eastern Piedmont.
 The elevation ranges from sea level to 300 ft above sea level on a hill scaled by Major Road/ Sand Hill Road near Route 1 in South Brunswick Township.

+Another area with higher elevation in the county is the Perth Amboy Moraine, left by the southern limit of the Laurentide Ice Sheet.
+Only the far northeastern area of the county was glaciated, and the Perth Amboy Moraine stretches from Perth Amboy, through Woodbridge, Edison and Metutchen, and stradles the border of Edison and South Plainfield before exiting the county.
+The area includes peaks of over 200 feet.

 Demographics

-Asian community
+Indian community

-Middlesex County is prominently known for its significant concentration of Asian Indians.
-The growing Little India is a South Asian-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Asian Indians.
+Middlesex County is prominently known for its significant concentration of Indians.
+The growing Little India is a Desi-focused commercial strip in Middlesex County, the U.S. county with the highest concentration of Indians.
 The Oak Tree Road strip runs for about one-and-a-half miles through Edison and neighboring Iselin in Woodbridge Township, near the area's sprawling Chinatown and Koreatown, running along New Jersey Route 27.
-It is the largest and most diverse South Asian cultural hub in the United States.
+It is the largest and most diverse Desi cultural hub in the United States.
 Monroe Township in Middlesex County has experienced a particularly rapid growth rate in its Indian American population, with an estimated 5,943 (13.6%) as of 2017, which was 23 times the 256 (0.9%) counted as of the 2000 Census; and Diwali is celebrated by the township as a Hindu holiday.
 Carteret's Punjabi Sikh community, variously estimated at upwards of 3,000, is the largest concentration of Sikhs in New Jersey.
 In Middlesex County, election ballots are printed in English, Spanish, Gujarati, Hindi, and Punjabi.

-As of 2017 Census estimates, there were 201,243 people of Asian descent in Middlesex County accounting for 24% of the county's total population.
-At 61.57% of the population of Asian descent, Indian Americans accounted for 12.93% (104,705 people) of the county's total population in 2010, increasing to 127,875 (15.3%, the highest of any U.S. county) by 2017, more than that of the other Asian sub-groups combined.
+Jewish community

+Along with other counties in New Jersey, Middlesex is also home to a large Jewish community, especially Orthodox.
+The world's largest Jewish gathering outside of Israel occurred in Edison on December 1, 2024.